MA CEAS - Students

 We will also use the grammar for beginners by Darakwon Publishing:

-I recommend this English version, there is also a German one, but the translation is worse and all our lessons are also in English.
+I strongly recommend this English version, there is also a German one, but the translation is worse and we will of course be completely operating in English.

 Required Preparation for the Language Course: Hangeul